 Key Program Features

-- A rigorous curriculum, which includes four years of humanities, 100 hours of community service, a Graduation Portfolio, and a Senior Exhibition required for graduation.
+- A rigorous curriculum, which includes four years of humanities, 100 hours of community service, and a Senior Exhibition required for graduation.

 - A strong system of personalized support for all students' academic success.